mysticalfair/pretty-pixels/README.md

 # pretty-pixels
-Converts words to colour
+Converts words to colour, needs Pillow and numpy installed
-Needs Pillow